pistiwique/asset_management_documentation/README.md

 # Asset Management Blender 2.8
+v2.4.7
+* The IBL manipulator now works if the "Scene world" check box is enabled in the "Material" shading
+* Fixed bug with relative path when adding a new library
+* Added "pack" option to pack or not the external files after exporting the asset
+* Fixed API changed for the IBL rotation between 2.80 and 2.81
+* Meshes are now linked to the scene after export for the type of asset "meshes" and "scene" so that they are visible in the viewport if you open the .blend of the asset without the addon.
+* Fixed bug causing crashes with 2.79 asset with image textures in tiff format
+---
 v2.4.6
 * The IBL options are now displayed for Cycles too in the world panel
 * Auto pack for the textures after exporting the asset